anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 He'll talk about the security principles encoded into Vault, how these can be exposed in a usable way to enable secure introduction and secret management at scale, and what implications these approaches have for the way we develop, distribute and run containerized applications.

+#### <a name="storage"></a>_State of the Persistence Art: Present Best Practices and Future Goals for Container Storage in Production_ <span style="font-size: smaller">- [Vinod Jayaraman](#vinodj)</span>

+Container storage technology is evolving fast, but with the rapid adoption of management and orchestration frameworks, demands are also changing.
+Join Vinod for a session on the cutting edge of container persistence: where we are, best practices for today, and where we want to go tomorrow.

+Containers are one of the most rapidly adopted datacenter technologies in history, but it's taken a while for the tools and techniques needed to run persistent applications in production to catch up.
+Vinod will outline common usage scenarios for persistence in containers, and will provide an overview of the leading technologies and providers in the space.
+He'll also discuss best practices for container storage today, covering backup and restore, failover and other common patterns.

+Vinod will then describe some of the main open questions and areas for "future work" in the container storage arena, and will demonstrate what Portworx is doing in that area.

 ### Speakers

 <img src="http://dynamicinfradays.org/events/2016-nyc/img/rob-bagby.png" width="114" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">